8 Best Renters Insurance Companies in Texas of 2026

 Lemonade is known for its online-only presence.
 Everything concerning your renters insurance is done online or on the company’s app due to AI, from getting a quote to making a claim, checking your policy, and paying your bill.

-Lemonade renters insurance is the perfect solution for those who want affordable protection from theft, fire, or other causes.
-The basic plan costs just $5 per month with no hidden fees - but if you need more features, extra options are always available at cost.
+Lemonade renters insurance is perfect for those who want affordable protection from theft, fire, or other causes.
+The basic plan costs just $5 per month with no hidden fees - but extra options are always available at cost if you need more features.

-Lemonade's renters insurance is not only affordable and comprehensive, but the company also has a philanthropic side that we like.
+Lemonade's renters insurance is affordable and comprehensive, but we like the company's philanthropic side.
 A portion of every premium goes to a nonprofit organization of the policyholder's choice.

 The company is also very active in its community.
 For example, it has partnered with Habitat for Humanity to help build homes for families in need in Texas.